Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/MapView/FilterByTimeExtent/readme.md

 ## How it works

 1. Create a `MapView` with a `Map`, and add layers that have time-enabled data.
 2. Create a `TimeSlider` from the ArcGIS Runtime Toolkit to allow users to show data only from the given date range.
-This sets up all necessary calls to visualize and step through the temporal data.
+3. Call `TimeSlider.InitializeTimePropertiesAsync` to initialize the full extent and time intervals of the `TimeSlider` based on the time-aware `Featurelayer`.
+4. Create a `TimeSlider.CurrentExtentChanged` event handler to update the `MapView` when the `TimeSlider` extent changes.

 ## Relevant API